 The Verna Trushel Displaced Homemakers’ Scholarship was established in 1987 to assist persons forced to seek paid employment to support themselves and their dependents.

-- Has not worked in the labor force for a substantial number of years, but has worked in the home providing unpaid services for family members, or
+- has not worked in the labor force for a substantial number of years, but has worked in the home providing unpaid services for family members, or

-- Has been dependent on public assistance or on the income of another family member but is no longer supported by that income, or
+- has been dependent on public assistance or on the income of another family member but is no longer supported by that income, or

-- Is receiving public assistance due to having dependent children in the home, especially where such assistance will soon be terminated, and
+- is receiving public assistance due to having dependent children in the home, especially where such assistance will soon be terminated, and

-- Is unemployed or underemployed and is experiencing difficulty in obtaining or upgrading employment.
+- is unemployed or underemployed and is experiencing difficulty in obtaining or upgrading employment.